paulpierre/informer/README.md

 ![image](https://raw.githubusercontent.com/paulpierre/informer/master/screenshots/4.png)

-* Uses REAL accounts avoiding bot detection, **THIS IS NOT A TELEGRAM BOT** but a real automated account
+* Uses REAL accounts avoiding bot detection, **THIS IS NOT A TELEGRAM BOT** but a real automated user account.
+This is an important distinction because the official bot API is limited and bots are often restricted in public channels.

 ## Scaling Telegram accounts